History of Grayson Allen in Timeline

 February 8, 2016: Flagrant Foul Against Louisville

-November 12, 2016: Win Over Grand Canyon
+November 12, 2016: Win over Grand Canyon

 On November 12, 2016, Grayson Allen scored 25 points and had 10 rebounds in a 96-61 win over Grand Canyon.

-November 29, 2016: Win Against Michigan State
+November 29, 2016: Win against Michigan State

-On November 29, 2016, Grayson Allen scored 24 points and had 4 assists in a 78–69 win against Michigan State in the ACC-Big Ten Challenge.
+On November 29, 2016, Grayson Allen scored 24 points and had 4 assists in a 78-69 win against Michigan State.

-December 10, 2016: Victory Over UNLV
+December 10, 2016: Victory over UNLV

 On December 10, 2016, Grayson Allen tallied 34 points in a 94-45 victory over UNLV.

-During the 2016 season, Allen averaged 14.5 points per game and shot 36.5% from three-point range.
+During the 2016-2017 season, Allen averaged 14.5 points per game and shot 36.5% from three-point range.

-2016: All-America and Academic All-America Honors
+2016: All-America and Academic All-America honors

-In 2016, Grayson Allen earned All-America and Academic All-America honors, becoming the sixth Blue Devil to receive both honors in the same season.
+In 2016, Allen earned All-America and Academic All-America honors, becoming the sixth Blue Devil to receive both honors in the same season.

-January 4, 2017: Return from Suspension
+January 4, 2017: Returns to Play After Suspension

 January 28, 2017: Win Against Wake Forest